awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 **Note**: Notice that the **Archived** button is disabled.

-The React application lets a user convert an active item to an archived item by clicking the following button.
+The React application lets a user convert an active item to an archived item by clicking the **Archive** button.

 ![AWS Tracking Application](images/elappArcAll.png)